teamitfi/teamit-n8n/db/README.md

 # Database Setup

-This folder contains the configuration for the database using Supabase.
+This folder contains the configuration for the database using PostgreSQL.

 ## Files
-- `Dockerfile`: Defines the Supabase database image and setup.
+- `Dockerfile`: Defines the PostgreSQL database image and setup.
 - `init.sql`: Initializes the database with required tables and optional seed data.

 ## Running the Database as Docker container